WHO SHOULD ATTEND

 - Federal funding update - are transit agencies obtaining approvals for funding requests and will they continue to receive FRA funding?

-09:45 Optimizing Rail Operations, Safety and Maintenance With Real-Time Data
+09:45 The Magic Triangle: How to Optimize Rail Operations, Safety and Maintenance with Real-Time Data

-- Safety: The shift from post-mortem incident investigation to accident prevention using real-time data
+- Safety: the shift from post-mortem incident investigation to accident prevention using r-t data

-- Operations: The importance of on-time service performance and service optimization (e.g. capacity, comfort)
+- Operations: The importance of on-time service performance and service optimization (capacity, comfort)

 - Maintenance: Striving for highest availability and cost-efficiency using predictive maintenance